[Warning: Graphic Content]

 It was killing me.

 Do polite bloggers warn about graphic content?
 I’m sorry.
+I’ll go back and do that now.

 I felt so creeped out in my backyard because we back up to a big stretch of wooded land and I couldn’t identify the predator.
 My husband showed my carnage photos to a co-worker and this was deemed the work of a raccoon.
 So I went all over the back part of our lot turning over chicken carcasses and tracing ribbons of entrails (that later disappeared), and plugging up holes that could be raccoon dens.
 I also checked the fences.